 Note: The SSC had a difficult time implementing the ABC control rule because Red Porgy has made little to no progress towards rebuilding given low recruitment in recent years.
 The projections indicate the ABCs will have only a very minor impact on stock rebuilding.
 If recruitment continues to be low, the productivity of the stock and the benchmark reference points will need to be reevaluated.

 Proposed Actions

 Action 1.
-Revise the Red Porgy rebuilding schedule
+Establish a rebuilding schedule for Red Porgy

 NOTE: Rebuilding projections assume long-term average recruitment and management implemented in 2022.
 Consequently, catch levels from the rebuilding projections are higher than the recommended ABC.